 Bar and JCR is located in the main building.
-There is a large stage, comfy seating areas, TV, pool and table tennis tables, and a piano.
-There is a library, with 2 computers and printing.
-Music room, with a baby grand piano.
+There is a large stage, comfy seating areas, TV, pool and table tennis tables and a piano.
+There is a library/music room with 2 computers and printing.
 There is a large garden, as well a tennis court and squash courts.
 An SU living room and a large study space.

 If you watch or record programmes as they’re being shown on TV – on any device – you need to be covered by a TV Licence.
 That includes a TV, laptop, tablet, mobile phone, games console, digital box, DVD/VHS recorder or anything else.
 Our residence licence doesn’t cover a student in their room, and your parents’ licence also won’t cover you.